 By Haley Strand

-Please and Thank You: How many kids do you know that don’t say please when they want something, or don’t say thank you when something is done for them?
+How many kids do you know that don’t say please when they want something or don’t say thank you when something is done for them?
 Watching guides who work for Holiday truly work their tails off to keep guests happy stood out in my mind.
 Whether it’s grabbing a snack at a random time or grabbing the kids a pop, they are always going above and beyond.
 I quickly recognized that saying please and thank you is the least you can do for the guides.

-Appreciate: The beauty you witness while on the Green and Colorado rivers is beyond what you see in the photographs.
+The beauty you witness while on the Green and Colorado Rivers is beyond what you see in the photographs.
 Amazing sunsets, huge rock walls, petroglyphs, sporadic waterfalls during a rainstorm– I could go on and on.
 As a kid, I was so amazed by our surroundings.
-Being on the river and seeing the beauty with my own eyes gave me deep appreciation for these wild places.
+Being on the river and seeing the beauty with my own eyes gave me a deep appreciation for these wild places.

-Lend a Helping Hand: Yes, the guides do most of the work for you while on the river.
-They row the boat, load and unload all of the gear and cook you dinner.
+The guides do most of the work for you while on the river.
+They row the boat, load, and unload all the gear and cook your dinner.
 But they always appreciate a helping hand.
 Whether it is something as small as helping wash or put away the dishes, or carrying an extra bag or two, I quickly learned lending a helping hand goes a long way.
-Plus it’s fun to help!
+Plus, it’s fun to help!

 When you’re riding down a whitewater rapid the last thing you are thinking about is how much you miss your Xbox.
 A little sand and some water can provide hours of play.
-Exploring camp, spotting wildlife, or naming birds of prey comes naturally when drifting down the river.
-Experiencing the thrill of whitewater is loads more fun than a playroom full of toys.
+Exploring camps, spotting wildlife, or naming birds of prey comes naturally when drifting down the river.
+Experiencing the thrill of whitewater is loaded with more fun than a playroom full of toys.